-To be completed by the Program, Department or Unit: Problem, Achievement Gap or Observation Activity/Intervention Target Student Population Outcome (or intended outcome from the list of indicators above: access, course completion, retention, BS course completion, degree, cert. transfers) Relevant College Equity/SSSP/BS Goal Example: Lack of program diversity Looking at diversity partnering with Oakland unified for pathways African American and Hispanic/Latinos Increase headcount/enrollment of these populations SSSP and Equity Plan - Access for African Americans and Latinos Lack of retention of African American male students Implement accountability peer learning groups African American males Course completion for African American males SSSP and Equity Low enrollment in ASAME and MLAT courses Create and implement recruitment strategies Asian and Latino Increased headcount and enrollment for Asians and Latino students Equity b.
+To b e completed by the Program, D Department or Unit: Problem, Achievement Gap or Observation Activity/Intervention Target Student Population Outcome (or intended outcome from the list of indicators above: access, course completion, retention, BS course completion, degree, cert. transfers) Relevant College Equity/SSSP/BS Goal Example: Lack of program diversity Looking at diversity partnering with Oakland unified for pathways African American and Hispanic/Latinos Increase headcount/enrollment of these populations SSSP and Equity Plan - Access for African Americans and Latinos • b.
 Are additional resources required to facilitate the activities or interventions related to this area?
 If yes, make sure to discuss with your Dean.